DeepLabCut/DeepLabCut/docs/Quickevaluation-guide.md

      $ CUDA_VISIBLE_DEVICES=0 python3 Step1_EvaluateModelonDataset.py #to evaluate your model [needs TensorFlow <1.2]

      $ python3 Step2_AnalysisofResults.py  #to compute test & train errors for your trained model

+For more information on the output of these programs etc., check out the [detailed walk-through with labeled example data](docs/demo-guide.md).

 Return to [readme](../README.md).